Doimatrix/vuhnKredit/README.md

 Most Linuxes available over there aren't tuned to be high performance network servers, thats why every tech company needs an Ops or Sysadmin guy.

+Well, this docker image won't replace that role on your company, but will make